TFP / TFCD Photoshoot in Singapore

 I do not take down any photograph

 In future, if you somehow regret having your photographs taken due to whatever reason (eg. your mama or boyfriend not happy), I will not entertain your request.
-I do not let anyone make use of me when they are happy and then kill all my effort when they somehow change their minds.
+I do not let anyone make use of me when they are happy and then kill all my effort (including doing of write-up, resizing the photographs to web versions, coding the new page and linking various pages to each other) when they somehow change their minds.
 Note that I do not even entertain any client who does not want me to publish any of the work - I have even turned down shoots from big companies.

 Symptoms that you are not interested

 "If you are not serious, people can feel it through your actions; no sweet words can cover up your lack of interest."

 Besides for marketing purpose, I'm always on the lookout for suitable TFCD models to accomplish various shooting themes and concepts that not many paying clients would be suitable for.
 Unfortunately and fortunately I have met uncountable number of time-wasters.
 This is the main reason I try not to plan too much until I confirm the model is serious and I'm sick of model approaching me and asking me for ideas for the shoot.
 Ideas are valuable, especially customized ones.

 I have been dealing with many fickle-minded girls who have always sounded chatty and delightful during our initial discussions.
 I suppose they have also messaged a few photographers at the same period of time.
 Obviously, they cannot tell the differences between professional and amateur work, or at least they do not foresee the photographs I'm going to produce with them would make a difference to them.